Aerijo/autocomplete-latex/README.md

 This functionality may already be present as snippets from other packages.
 However, there are certain things this package can do that are difficult or impossible to do with snippets.
 Some are aesthetic, but others include better scope parsing and customisability.

+Further functionality includes:

+- Markdown-like citations (with `@...`)
+- Magic comment completions
+- Package name completions.
-Further functionality includes markdown-like citations (with `@...`), magic comment completions, and package name completions.
-The package completions are taken from your TeX Live installation, and many are not designed to be used directly, or are deprecated and should not be used at all.
+  - The package completions are taken from your TeX Live installation, and many are not designed to be used directly, or are deprecated and should not be used at all.
 Some are also engine specific, so just appearing in the list is no guarantee it will work or should be used.
 If you find this feature more annoying than useful, it can be disabled in settings.
+- Math mode `$` as prefix for `\(\)`, and `$$` as prefix for `\[\]`

 ### Why use this package?